 3) They eat too much raw food such as salads.
 Human beings cannot extract enough manganese from these foods because we cannot break down the tough vegetable fibers.

 Valence.
-Manganese has a valence of +2 or +3 (similar to iron and copper, to which it is related).
+Manganese can have many valences.
+Healthful manganese compounds have a valence of +2 or +3 (similar to iron and copper, to which it is related).

 Toxic manganese.
 A highly toxic form of manganese is found in gasoline.
 This means that anyone living in a city, or living near a highway, is exposed every day to a toxic form of manganese that can replace the good forms of manganese in the body, to some degree.